sourcegraph/about/content/blogposts/2022/migrating-monaco-codemirror.md

 ![A bar chart showing 6MB with Monaco compared to 3.4MB with CodeMirror](https://storage.googleapis.com/sourcegraph-assets/blog/codemirror-vs-monaco/image2.jpg)

-**The amount of JavaScript downloaded on our Search page with Monaco and CodeMirror**

 Over time, this code grew to 6MB.
 Even with modern web browsers and advanced caching techniques, this can hurt performance.
 Even though we optimized our Monaco bundle to remove features we weren’t using, just Monaco itself still amounted to a 2.4 MB download — which is 40% of all the JavaScript for our search page.